To speak to a representative, call:

 Spend your first 2 years in Barbados and return home for clinical training.
 Ross Med is guaranteeing a limited number of Year 3 core clerkships at five of our regional affiliate hospitals.* This is an opportunity for aspiring students who would like to eventually practice in their home community.

 *There is a limited number of guaranteed spots available at each site per term, and Ross Med cannot guarantee that all eligible students will be placed at the designated site in their home area.
 In addition to applying to Ross Med, being accepted, and paying the seat deposit before guaranteed clerkship seats are filled, students must meet all eligibility requirements listed below.
-Ross Med offers three start dates per year in September, January, and May.
+Ross Med offers three start dates per year in May, September and January.
 New seats will become available for each start.
 An applicant may have the option to choose a later start if spots have been filled.

 Learn How to Return HomeOpens in a new window.